aludayalu/aludayalu/README.md

 - 🔭 I’m currently working on LTZ-Chain

-- 🌱 I’m currently learning Smart Contracts
+- 🌱 I’m currently learning Golang

 - ❓ Ask me about anything related to Blockchains and CyberSecurity